AbraXa5/self-hosted-homelab/container-monitoring/ReadMe.md

 Docker containers can be monitored using cAdvisor or a [docker daemon that docker exposes on the host](https://docs.docker.com/config/daemon/prometheus/)

+A few [metrics have been disabled](https://github.com/google/cadvisor/blob/master/docs/runtime_options.md) to avoid the race condition caused on a RasPi.
+Additionally limited memory is reserved for the container and dynamic housekeeping is enabled to limit resources

+CAdvisor takes up quite a bit of resource, this can be limited by

+-   Dynamic housekeeping is enabled
+-   Housekeeping intervals are set to 30 seconds
+-   Set memory reservation to 80M

 ## Grafana

 -   Add prometheus as the data source using `prometheus:9090` as the URL